dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2021-10-14

 - Asked FujiRoofing to take a look at the gutter system and repair roof shingles
+- Visited some real estate properties on the market

 - [HEXAGONMI](#hexagonmi)
 	- Organized the meeting with Malte for Python Scripting technologies